Trading the News: U.S. Consumer Price Index

 - Implement same setup as the bearish dollar trade, just in the opposite direction

-Impact that the U.S. ISM Manufacturing report has had on EUR/USD during the last release
+Impact that the U.S. CPI report has had on EUR/USD during the last release

 |Period